-The OU in Scotland currently has more than 120 Open Learning Champions (OLCs) in 55-plus organisations from Shetland to Dumfries, including the Scottish Childminding Association, the Prince's Trust and the Glasgow Association for Mental Health.
+The OU in Scotland currently has more than 300 Open Learning Champions (OLCs) in 100-plus organisations from Shetland to Dumfries, including Lead Scotland, Progress Through Learning Midlothian and Glasgow Science Centre.

 From the first workshop in June 2015, the OLC project has equipped a network of people – from third sector organisations to colleges and libraries – with the knowledge and skills to use The OU’s free learning resources to help learners in their communities.